John Mensah: Return to Rennes

 On 2 January 2013, after having his Lyon contract terminated, Mensah returned as a free agent to Rennes, signing a six-month contract.
 Upon joining the club, he was issued the 25 number shirt.

 Mensah made his "second debut" with Rennes in a 2–1 Coupe de France defeat to Lens.
 He spoke in an interview with BBC Sport that his second spell with the club would give him a chance to revive his football career.
 However, he was plagued with injuries.
 Despite this, Mensah appeared as an unused substitute in the Coupe de la Ligue Final, losing 1–0 against Saint-Étienne.
 However, after making six appearances in his second spell, he left the club after his future was uncertain.

-Nitra/AFC United
+FC Nitra

 Following a short stay at Asante Kotoko, Mensah joined Corgoň liga side Nitra.
 Mensah made his Corgoň liga debut for Nitra during a home fixture against Slovan Bratislava, on 10 March 2014.
 He was featured in the starting-XI but was replaced by Lukáš Kutra after 45 minutes.
 Over the upcoming 2.5 months, Mensah only made 4 more appearances, due to an injury.
 He concluded his spell in Slovakia without a single goal or a contribution.

+AFC United

 Two years later, Mensah moved to Sweden to sign for AFC United.
 However, he made no appearances and left the club.
 A year later, Mensah said in an interview that he has yet retired from professional football.